 I spend 40% of my time interviewing candidates for a variety of jobs—administrators, professionals, paraprofessionals, trades.
 You probably cannot name many positions that I have not filled.

 So, naturally, I’ve had quite a few experiences where I’ve thought to myself—Did that really just happen in an interview?!

-I could write a book, but for now I’ll give you three things I wish people would stop doing in an interview
+I could write a book, but for now I’ll give you three things I wish people would stop doing during an interview:

 Stop filling up the silence.
 It really is okay to pause for a moment to collect your thoughts and think of a logical and coherent way to answer a question.
 If you’ve responded to a question, and the interview panel is jotting down notes, it really is okay to sit silently while they record their thoughts about you.
 Don’t feel pressured to keep expounding upon what you’ve already said just for the sake of eliminating silence.